ramin0011/Judo-Xamarin/README.md

 ## Release Notes

 ####V2.0 iOS support
--  Full Suite of Judo services are now available to Xamarin iOS Developers
+-  Full suite of judo services are now available to Xamarin iOS developers
   -  Payments
-  -  preAuth
+  -  pre-Auth
   -  Token Payments
   -  Card Registry
--  3DSecure support for Xamarion iOS
+-  3D Secure support for Xamarin iOS
 -  64bit component support
 -  iPad form factor support

 ## Known Issues

--  Some Implementations of 3dSecure require subsequent reloads of JudoPay 3dSecure viewer, your application may block this add the key below to the info.plist of your app if 3dSecure view does not load properly
+-  Some implementations of 3D Secure require subsequent reloads of judoPay 3D Secure viewer, your application may block this, add the key below to the info.plist of your app if 3D Secure view does not load properly.
 ```
 <key>NSAppTransportSecurity</key>
 <dict>